ashleybaxter/iamashley/_posts/2018-03-02-start-talking-about-your-idea.markdown

 2. I was embarrassed by the thought of sharing a product that was less than perfect
 3. I didn't have any connections in the buy-to-let scene.
 Rounding up a herd of landlords for customer development seemed intimidating

-I'm a big fan of Reid Hoffman's podcast, Masters of Scale. <a href="https://mastersofscale.com/payal-kadakia-how-to-price-your-product-to-scale/">One of the recent episodes</a> saw Reid Hoffman interviewing Payal Kadakia about her startup, Classtivity.
+I'm a big fan of Reid Hoffman's podcast, Masters of Scale. <a href="https://mastersofscale.com/payal-kadakia-how-to-price-your-product-to-scale/">One of the recent episodes</a> saw Reid Hoffman interview Payal Kadakia about her startup, Classtivity.
 Classtivity didn't have a successful launch and would later pivot to ClassPass.

-I'll paste part of the transcript below, but really you should download and listen to <a href="https://mastersofscale.com/">all of the episodes</a>.
+I'll paste part of the transcript below, but you should really download and listen to <a href="https://mastersofscale.com/">all of the episodes</a>.

 __Hoffman:__ Frequent listeners of this show may recall my theory that you never want to release a fully realized vision in the software world — because it’s most likely flawed.
 In fact, if you’re not embarrassed by your first release, you’ve released it too late.
 Many successful entrepreneurs have discovered this counterintuitive theory the hard way.
 They perfect their product, as Payal did, and then on launch day, well…I’ll let her tell the rest.